pcorajr/ai-research/README.md

 # Repo and Readme.md Structure

 Is going to be very easy to know which parts of this repo where written with the help of AI, and which parts where written by me alone =).
 This section is an example of that.
 I want to keep this section dynamic and i want to remain well in control because it's inevitable that the Repo structure is going to change as this project progresses.
-And Yes the typos and grammar errors will stay. thats how you'll know it is me speaking.
+And Yes the typos and grammar errors will stay.
+Thats how you'll know it is me and only me speaking.

 To keep this Readme from becoming an encyclopedia I will link to the docs folder which is located in the same relative path as the readme you are currently reading.
 This pattern is also applied to other readme files found in child directories.
 If i need to expand on the topic being discussed i will link to Readme.md files that are titled accordingly.
 I apologize in advance for any instances where I reference private repositories or public work that goes beyond the scope of this repository topic.
 These references are my 'Secret Sauce' and are necessary for providing a complete understanding of the topic.